maina2/airbnb-clone-project/README.md

 Users and Reviews: A user (guest) can write multiple reviews, but each review is written by exactly one user (one-to-many relationship).
 Bookings and Payments: A booking can have one payment, and each payment is associated with exactly one booking (one-to-one relationship).

+Feature Breakdown
+The Airbnb Clone Project includes several core features that replicate the functionality of a booking platform.
+Each feature is designed to enhance user experience and ensure a seamless, secure, and efficient system.

+User Management: Enables registration, authentication, and profile management for hosts and guests.
+It ensures secure user interactions and role-based access to hosting or booking functionalities.

+Property Management: Allows hosts to create, update, and manage property listings, including details like location, price, and availability.
+This feature drives the core inventory of the platform, enabling guests to browse and select accommodations.

+Booking System: Facilitates the creation and management of bookings, including date selection and availability checks.
+It connects guests with properties and ensures accurate scheduling and confirmation processes.

+Review System: Enables guests to submit ratings and comments for properties after their stay.
+This feature builds trust and transparency by providing feedback for future guests and hosts.

+Payment Processing: Handles secure payment transactions for bookings, including processing and status tracking.
+It ensures financial interactions are safe and reliable, integrating with the booking system for seamless operation.